Things to do in London in 5 days

 The ride takes about 30 minutes to complete and when you're done you can find several restaurants around the London Eye for dinner.

-For this last day I've included a few lesser-visited places that will allow you to experience London in a different way.
+For this last day I've included some lesser-visited places that will allow you to experience London in a different way.
 As a final point, Harry Potter fans can visit the studios dedicated to the character.

 Whitechapel and Jack the Ripper